nvim-neorg/neorg/README.md

 Changing workspaces is easy, just do `Neorg workspace ...`

+> It works now, what are the next steps ?

+We recommend you add some core modules that can greatly improve your experience, such as

+- Setting up a completion engine (`core.norg.completion`)
+- Using the default keybinds provided by Neorg (`core.norg.keybinds`)
+- Using the concealer module, that will use icons where possible (`core.norg.concealer`)

+Stay on board, we're now showing you how to add modules !

 ## Modules

 As you surely saw previously, we loaded `core.defaults`, and recommended you loading `core.norg.dirman`.